4 Day Great Bear Wilderness Whitewater

-The Upper Middle Fork has a bounty of native Westslope cutthroat trout as do the high mountain lakes in this area.
+The Upper Middle Fork home to native Westslope cutthroat trout as do the high mountain lakes in this area.
 We may take a short hike into one of these mountain-cradled, crystal blue lakes.
 Wildlife is all around you here.
 You may see mountain goats perched precariously on rock cliffs, bald eagles soaring overhead, a mother deer and her fawn drinking from a stream and blooming wildflowers in meadows along the river.

 Trip meets at 8:30 am at the Glacier Outdoor Center.
-Time varies depending on hike/flight schedule.
+Time varies depending on the hike/flight schedule.

 Due to the constraints involved with wilderness travel, we ask that you limit your baggage to 40 pounds per person.
 This trip is limited to adults over 16 years of age only prior to July 1 and 12 years of age after July 1.